Strictures of the ureters and urethra are treated by Urologists.

 – Infection

-Urolithiasis – impacted ureteral stones for more than 2 months are associated with 24% incidence of strictures
+Urolithiasis – impacted ureteral stones for more than 2 months are associated with a 24% incidence of strictures

 Evaluation of Ureteral Strictures: